 For services that are listed as restricted, you can only be treated as a private patient in a public hospital.
-If you are treated anywhere else such as a private hospital, you will be significantly out of pocket.
+If you are treated in a private hospital, you may be significantly out of pocket.

 For services that are listed as excluded, no benefits are payable.